 - We accept complaints in writing, by email or over the telephone - If they cannot be immediately resolved complaints are escalated to senior newsdesk staff - Records of editorial complaints which cannot be immediately resolved are kept by the editor in a complaints file which is updated to include their outcomes - Genuine inaccuracies are corrected promptly.
 The resolution of other complaints depends on the nature of the complaint.
 It may, for example, require a simple explanation of why we did something in a particular way, a follow-up article or a letter to the editor for publication - Information about where readers can direct complaints is carried on page two of all of our newspapers.
 It guides complainants to our website for a full explanation of our complaints process including how to complain to IPSO.
-We now include the IPSO 'kitemark' in print and online.
+The IPSO 'kitemark' is visible in print (on page 2) and online (at the footer of all pages and on the complaints section). - A 'complaints' section features under the 'home' tab of all of our websites, providing information on who to direct complaints to and the Editor's Code of Practice.